---cluster

-Execute snakemake rules with the given submit command, e.g. qsub.
+--cluster Execute snakemake rules with the given submit command, e.g. qsub.
 Snakemake compiles jobs into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present.
 The submit command can be decorated to make it aware of certain job properties (name, rulename, input, output, params, wildcards, log, threads and dependencies (see the argument below)), e.g.: \$ snakemake -cluster 'qsub -pe threaded {threads}'.

---cluster-sync

-cluster submission command will block, returning the remote exitstatus upon remote termination (for example, this should be used f the cluster command is 'qsub -sync y' (SGE)

---drmaa

-Execute snakemake on a cluster accessed via DRMAA, Snakemake compiles jobs into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present.
-ARGS can be used to specify options of the underlying cluster system, thereby using the job properties name, rulename, input, output, params, wildcards, log, threads and dependencies, e.g.: -drmaa ' -pe threaded {threads}'.
+--cluster-sync cluster submission command will block, returning the remote exit status upon remote termination (for example, this should be used if the cluster command is into scripts that are submitted to the cluster with the given command, once all input files for a particular job are present.
+ARGS can be used to specify options of the underlying cluster system, thereby using the job properties name, rulename, input, output, params, wildcards, log, threads and dependencies, e.g.: -drmaa '-pe threaded {threads}'.
 Note that ARGS must be given in quotes and with a leading whitespace.